 From Unit Plan: Creating a Reading Community in Your Classroom

-I have created three different book lists that correspond to the three lessons in my unit.
-Each list serves a different purpose in my classroom, but all books are used to build and strengthen the reading community in my classroom.
+Below are three different book lists that correspond to the three lessons in this unit.
+Each list serves a different purpose in my classroom, but all books are used to build and strengthen the classroom reading community.

 Suggested Read-Aloud Books for Lesson 1